ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

       <div class="jumbotron">
         <div class="container">
           <h1>Oooopps...</h1>
           <p>This page couldn't be found.
-Click the link below to go to the homepage.</p>
+Click the link below to go to the home page.</p>
           <p><a class="btn btn-primary btn-lg" href="/" role="button">Homepage</a></p>
         </div>
       </div>